Introduction

 Gone is the calm of its earlier shore.

-Border’d by cities and hoarse
+Bordered by cities, and hoarse

 With a thousand cries is its stream.